MicrosoftDocs/memdocs/memdocs/solutions/platform-end-to-end-guides/macos-endpoints-get-started.md

 - Allows Intune to upload enrollment profiles to Apple.
 - Allows Intune to assign devices to those profiles.

-If you currently manage iOS/iPadOS devices in this same tenant using ADE, then this step is done.
+If you currently manage iOS/iPadOS devices in this same tenant using ADE, then this step might be done.

 For information on configuring Apple Business Manager with Intune, go to [Enroll macOS devices - Apple Business Manager or Apple School Manager](../../intune/enrollment/device-enrollment-program-enroll-macos.md).